 For students and employers, the advantages in participating are numerous and serve to benefit both parties.

-How can having interns benefit my company?
+How can having interns benefit my organization or company?

 - Interns can fill positions and assist employees by bringing enthusiasm to companies in the form of new developments in the industry, new ways of thinking about things, fresh ideas, and different approaches to tackling difficult challenges